h3po/ansible-role-proxmox_cloudimage/README.md

-h3po.proxmox_debian_cloudimage
+h3po.proxmox_cloudimage
 =========

-This ansible role downloads a debian cloud image from https://cloud.debian.com and creates a proxmox template vm from it.
+This ansible role downloads for example a debian cloud image from https://cloud.debian.com and creates a proxmox template vm from it.
 It is meant to be run on the proxmox node that is going to store the vm; although we can do most things through the proxmox api it is currently not possible to attach the downloaded image to a vm without the local `qm importisk` command.

 Role Variables
 --------------